toy-ruby/nimble/SiteMatch/ReadMe.txt

     CONSOLE APPLICATION : SiteMatch Project Overview
 ========================================================================

+This project provides an executable, a command-line tool that takes gene name, chromosome, and site coordinate and returns the sequence of requested length to FASTA format file.

 AppWizard has created this SiteMatch application for you.

 This file contains a summary of what you will find in each of the files that